Early Settlement in Texas

 Engage

-As the European explorers brought back reports of the wonders and riches of the New World, each nation wanted to establish claim to as much of the land as possible.
-Spain was one of the most powerful nations in the world during this period.
-In this lesson you will learn about Spain’s expanding settlement across Texas.
+As European explorers brought back reports about wealth and opportunities in the Americas, several countries wanted to control more land.
+Spain was one of the most powerful nations in the world during this time.
+In this lesson, you will learn about how Spain expanded its settlements into Texas, where Indigenous peoples were already living.

 Objectives